 Anyway, if we kind of remove ourselves from the “evil” Wanda of it all, there are a great many positives here for the film that do hold up.

-Under the direction of Sam Rami (Spider-Man, Drag Me To Hell) the unbalanced, but fun script penned by Michael Waldron (Rick and Morty, Loki) shines during moments of heavy exposition.
-While it’s not clear what’s going on with Wanda’s trajectory from TV to Film, or why a street vendor named Pizza Poppa (a great cameo appearance by Rami darling, Bruce Campbell) carries mustard as a condiment, it is clear that Multiverse of Madness is less of a direct continuation of the first movie and is very much a vehicle to get us through the rest of Phase 4 while setting up Phase 5.
+Under the direction of Sam Raimi (Spider-Man, Drag Me To Hell), the unbalanced but fun script penned by Michael Waldron (Rick and Morty, Loki) shines during moments of heavy exposition.
+While it’s not clear what’s going on with Wanda’s trajectory from TV to film or why a street vendor named Pizza Poppa (a great cameo appearance by Raimi darling, Bruce Campbell) carries mustard as a condiment, it is clear that Multiverse of Madness is less of a direct continuation of the first movie and is very much a vehicle to get us through the rest of Phase 4 while setting up Phase 5.
 And that’s a damn shame, but you couldn’t have cast a better director to handle the goofiness of the quintessential superhero movie and combine that so wonderfully with the macabre.
-Seeing Wanda just straight up dismember and shred members of the Illuminati as if they were paper mache was equal parts terrifying and thrilling, seeing some straight-up Drag Me to Hell style demons materialize to consume the soul of Doctor Strange after he did some witchy-woo-woo shit he should have known better than to be doing, priceless.
+Seeing Wanda just straight up dismember and shred members of the Illuminati as if they were paper mache was equal parts terrifying and thrilling; seeing some straight-up Drag Me to Hell style demons materialize to consume the soul of Doctor Strange after he did some witchy-woo-woo shit he should have known better than to be doing, priceless.

-But I just can’t help up come back to its overarching thread for Wanda and how in an act of incredible sadness and desperation, she had no one to help save her from the corruption of the Darkhold.
-Vision wasn’t present, again I ask why?
+But I just can’t help but come back to its overarching thread for Wanda and how, in the act of incredible sadness and desperation, she had no one to help save her from the corruption of the Darkhold.
+Vision wasn’t present; again, I ask why?
 Why did it have to be this way?
 We saw a version of Vision float off at the end of WandaVision, and why didn’t he exist in the other multiverses with the children?
-Once again we saw Wanda have to reconcile with the fact that she could not have her happily ever after, especially not after she killed so many along the way just to get it.
-And I just don’t understand why. emoStrange ™ might have thought he was living in a “goddamn haunted house”, but after seeing Wanda decide to end her life (whether permanently or not, the Marvel machine has not decided) in order to atone for what she did, I felt the film trapped us all in the makings of a grief-ridden haunted house, a multiverse of sadness, for further character development from her character indefinitely.
+Once again, we saw Wanda have to reconcile with the fact that she could not have her happily ever after, especially not after she killed so many along the way just to get it.
+And I just don’t understand why. emoStrange ™ might have thought he was living in a “goddamn haunted house,” but after seeing Wanda decide to end her life (whether permanently or not, the Marvel machine has not decided) to atone for what she did, I felt the film trapped us all in the makings of a grief-ridden haunted house, a multiverse of sadness, for further character development from her character indefinitely.